Self-Certification of Women-Owned Businesses

-Some certifications are not worth the paper they are printed on (i.e., online class certifications from non-credited learning institutes), but certifying your business as women-owned definitely is worth doing - especially if you plan to do business with any local, state or, the federal government.
+While some certifications are not worth the paper they are printed on, certifying your business as woman-owned definitely is worth doing –– especially if you plan to do business with any local, state or federal government entity.

 Your business does not have to be entirely owned by women in order to qualify for certification as a woman-owned business (WOB) as long as the business is at least 51% owned by a woman(en).
 If the business is publicly owned, 51% of stock must be owned by women.
 Additionally, a woman (or women) must be actively involved in the business in a certain way (see more below about requirements for being certified as a WOB).

-- Increased Credibility.
-Becoming certified is a process; you must apply and be approved for certification.
-Not all business are eligible for certifications and not all that apply are approved.
+- Increased Credibility: Becoming certified is a process; you must apply and be approved for certification.
+Not all businesses are eligible for certifications and not all that apply are approved.
 Being certified makes your business stand out in a unique way.

 Can I Self-Certify My Business as a Women-Owned Business?